 Epsilon reports that 90% of customers are likely to shop three times more frequently if a brand offers a personalized experience.
 Such perspectives on customer conversion seem too promising to miss out on that Google Analytics Audience report.

 Analyze whether your marketing campaigns are worth investing in and what revenue you get from your paid ads.
-With ecommerce analytics tools, you’ll see which keywords in your ads convert into sales and how many new customers they bring into your e-store.
+With some best ecommerce tools, you’ll see which keywords in your ads convert into sales and how many new customers they bring into your e-store.

 You may choose to pause a Facebook campaign if customer acquisition costs become too high, or invest more into your Google ads that drive more sales than usual.
 Whatever change your marketing campaign brings, you’ll see it displayed in your analytics report.